Yankee Bond: Risk

 Because they are dollar bonds, investors avoid price fluctuations created by exchange rate changes.
 Instead, the issuer takes on exchange risks.
 If a foreign company faces domestic interest rates that are higher than the comparable bond rates in the United States, companies experience lower costs.

 According to Bell (2011), higher credit risks imply higher yields.
-Yankee Bonds frequently offer yields higher than the yields available on comparable, or even lower-rated of bond issues from U.S. issuers.
+Yankee Bonds frequently offer yields higher than the yields available on comparable, or even lower-rated bond issues from U.S. issuers.

 Reverse Yankee Bond

 In 2003, Reverse Yankee Bonds emerged.
-They are mostly of a higher grade, and are issued by a U.S. company outside the U.S., and denominated in a currency other than the dollar.
+They are mostly of a higher grade and are issued by a U.S. company outside the U.S., and denominated in a currency other than the dollar.
 This bond is governed by Securities Act of 1933, and must be registered with the SEC.

 U.S. companies issued €45 billion of euro-denominated bonds in the first seven months of 2015 by taking the advantage of low pricing relative to dollars and Europe’s increasing accessibility to international borrowers.
 Globalisation and currency volatility support this market, in part as a diversification move.
 US bonds yields were well over those in the Euro zone.
 U.S. backers represented 23% of all euro-designated bond issues in 2016.